con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 *jñāna-kāya* *vāgī-śvara*
 *arapacanāye te namaḥ* |[^27-1] (27)

+This concludes three verses showing the stages of awakening according to *Illusion's Net*.

 [^27-1]: This mantra can be translated as follow: *Oṁ*, homage to you, Arapacana—Vajratīkṣṇa ('vajra-sharp'), Duḥkhaccheda ('eliminator of suffering'), Prajñājñānamūrti ('embodiment of insight-wisdom'), Jñānakāya ('wisdom body'), Vāgīśvara ('lord of speech')!